the-corg/full-stack-open/README.md

 ### d.
 Webpack
 ### e.
 Class components, Miscellaneous
 ### f.
 Exercises: extending the bloglist
-- `part7/bloglist-frontend`: Exercises 7.9-7.13, improving the React app developed in part 5 to use Redux for state management
+- `part7/bloglist-frontend-redux`: Exercises 7.9-7.13, updating the React app developed in part 5 to use Redux for state management
+- `part7/bloglist-frontend-query`: Exercises 7.9-7.13, updating the React app developed in part 5 to use React Query (TanStack Query) and Context for state management

 In progress...